Dave-Whiffin/VehicleMaintenanceRegistry/src/VMR/README.md

 The ownership of a specific manufacturer can be transferred by the ManuAuth to another account and that account would need to accept ownership before the ownership actually changes.

 ### Maintainer Registry Owner (MaintAuth)
 This party deploys the registry and becomes the owner.
-All new maintainers can only be added by this party and are initially owned by the MaintAuth.
-It is likely that some human intervention and checks take place before a member is added to the registry and this is why initial membership is restricted to the MaintAuth.
+All new maintainers can only be added by this party and are initially owned by this party.
+It is likely that some human intervention and checks take place before a member is added to the registry and this is why initial membership is restricted to this party.

-The ownership of a specific maintainer can be transferred by the MaintAuth to another account and that account would need to accept ownership before the ownership actually changes.
+The ownership of a specific maintainer can be transferred by this party to another account and that account would need to accept ownership before the ownership actually changes.

 ### Vehicle Registry Owner
+This party deploys the registry and becomes the owner.
+Unlike the other registries, this party has not got permission to add members automatically.
+Only registered and enabled manufacturer owner can add vehicles for that manufacturer.

+The ownership of a specific vehicle can be transferred by the current owner to another account and that account would need to accept ownership before the ownership actually changes.

 Incorporating:
 * Manufacturer Registry